tomto66/Topiary-Beatz/README.md

 ## Compile yourself

-In order to compile, you will need to download the Topiary Core source files and put those in a folder next to the Topiary Beats files.
+In order to compile, you will need JUCE and the VST2 headers.
+Steinberg no longer provides these but you can find them in the Juce 5.3 repositories.

+Careful: binary data is provided in the Topiary/JuceLibraryCode folder - make sure your producer doesn't delete that!